 On January 6, 1968, Norman Shumway performed the first adult heart transplant in the United States.

-The ability and the success rate of cardiac surgeons on cardiac transplants continue to improve.
+Cardiac surgeons’ ability and success rate on cardiac transplants continue to improve.

 About 3,500 heart transplants are performed annually around the world.
 About two-thirds of these heart transplants are performed in the United States.